jendave/roll-table-importer/README.md

 ## Have an issue?

-Open an issue [here](https://github.com/jendave/import-rolltables/issues) and follow the template.
+Open an issue [here](https://github.com/jendave/roll-tables-importer/issues) and follow the template.

 Sample data that I have for testing parsers is limited.
 If you have sample data that is not working, please open an issue and I can add it to my tests and update the parsers.

-## Rollable Tables
+## Roll Tables

 Tables can be imported from a JSON file with a simple structure, a txt file, or through a CSV file.
 Each method is documented below.